Here is the list of plants bad for bees and their bee friendly replacements:

 Though ornamental and sweet smelling, the trumpet flower’s nectar can cause brood death in bees and is best avoided.

-Alternative: Try honeysuckle instead for deliciously scented results.
+Good for bees alternative: Try honeysuckle instead for deliciously scented results.

 Harmful to butterflies as well as bees, oleander has a severe effect on hives.
 Nectar taken to the hive concentrates as it dries out, which increases the amount of toxins and usually results in a mass hive wipeout.

-Alternative: Snapdragons are equally as bright and arguably more attractive in small or large gardens.
+Good for bees alternative: Snapdragons are equally as bright and arguably more attractive in small or large gardens.

 5. Yellow Jessamine